 Family and couple therapies address the interaction and relationships involved, with the idea that it is a system unto itself, and more than a grouping of individuals: more than the sum of its parts.
-Circular patterns of interaction can maintain or exaggerate problems and change requires something from everyone.
+Circular patterns of interaction can maintain or exaggerate problems.
+Change requires something from everyone.
 Regardless of where or how the “problem” started, there is something about the dynamics between people that keeps it going – it serves some kind of purpose in the system.
 Sometimes, dysfunctional family interaction is how unhealthy patterns are passed down from one generation to the next.

 Treatment for families is usually of shorter duration than individual treatment.
 I meet with several members of the family at the same time.
 Some sessions may involve different combinations of family members.
 This allows me to make observations about the interaction that the family members themselves may not notice, out of habit.
 Treatment focuses on the interaction, more so than on individual or historical factors: what goes on between individuals rather than within an individual person.
 The focus is on finding a solution to the problem rather than laying blame by identifying a single cause.